squarcleconsulting/ukrefimpactmined/README.md

 - Save CaseStudies.xlsx as a tab delimited text file with the name “ImpactOnly.csv”
 - Put ImpactOnly.csv in refimpact/inputs

-Alternatively, you can turn on automatic download with the fetchUKImpact(auto=TRUE) call.
-But by default the function will only download the first five impact cases, you can set the value using "k=..." option.
+Alternatively, you can turn on automatic download with the `fetchUKImpact(auto=TRUE)` call.
+But by default the function will only download the first five impact cases, you can set the value using `k=...` option.

 ## Included Input Files
 ### ukrefimpact/inputs